wpzoom/Inspiro-Lite/readme.txt

 = 1.7.1 =
 * Multiple improvements to the demo content
 * Added some styling for WPZOOM Portfolio
-* Improvements to the blocks and widgets styles
+* Block and widget style enhancements

 = 1.7.0 =
 * Multiple improvements & fixes